SamGree/last/README.md

 ---

 - Post Actions: Like Button: Allows users to like a post, with a heart icon will turn _red_ and the count of likes displayed.
 If you unlike the post the heard icon will turn black.
+- If you like a post, the heart icon will turn red and remain red as long as you're signed in.
+When you sign out, the heart icon will appear gray for every post.
+However, when you sign back in, any posts you've previously liked will automatically display a red heart again, otherwise heart will display black when you are sig in.
 - ![redheart](/readme.img/redheart.png)
 - Comment Button: Enables users to comment on the post, with the count of comments displayed.
 - Download Button: Provides an option to download the post content, with the download count displayed and valid date is associated with the post.